M-Fatah/core/docs/platform.md

 iOS requires iOS 13.0 or newer for the scene lifecycle and `CORE_BUILD_STATIC=ON`; the Core target validates explicitly configured deployment targets and the static-library requirement beside library creation.
 Select the generated `unittest_ios_host` scheme and an iOS Simulator destination in Xcode to run the bundle.
 A device build uses `-DCMAKE_OSX_SYSROOT=iphoneos` and requires the host application and test bundle to be signed through the consuming Xcode project.

-Each `UIWindowSceneDelegate` owns one `Platform_Window`.
+In an application, each `UIWindowSceneDelegate` owns one `Platform_Window`.
 The delegate creates the Core window with the generic `platform_window_init`, creates an empty `UIWindow` for its scene, then binds both objects with `platform_window_native_connect` from `core/platform/platform.h`.
 Core installs and manages the root view controller and view so generic presentation and later input policy do not depend on host-specific overrides.
 A fresh iOS scene returns `PLATFORM_WINDOW_NATIVE_CONNECT_RESULT_CONNECTED`.

 Core registers scene-specific UIKit lifecycle observers during that handoff and reports active, inactive, foreground, background, and disconnect transitions through `platform_window_poll`.
 UIKit retains ownership of the scene and window.
 The window retains Core's root view controller and view until Core removes them during scene disconnect or `platform_window_deinit`.